Get In Touch

 • 21g of protein and 579 calories per 100g

-They are loaded with protein and a plethora of health benefits.
+They are loaded with protein and have a plethora of health benefits.

 From aiding muscle repair to boosting energy, almonds are nature’s way of saying you can have both nutrition and flavor in a single bite.